 A custom checker is a piece of code written by the problem setter to evaluate test case results and provide custom scoring logic.

-Refer the Creating a custom checker topic to understand more details about custom checker.
+Refer to the Creating a custom checker article to understand more details about custom checkers.

 - Click on the Save Question button to save the question and exit.
 Alternatively, click on the Save & Add another button to save this question and add another question.

 In the Quality Review section, you can review and add test cases or sample test cases, modify the code stubs and add more tags.

 - In the opened code editor, scroll down and select the check-box Test against custom input to add your custom input.